apalache-mc/apalache/docs/src/tutorials/trail-tips.md

 ```

 The version `NextSlow` is less concise than `NextFast`, but it is probably easier to
 read for a software engineer.
-Indeed, we are updating the variable `clocks` via
+Indeed, we update the variable `clocks` via
 a set fold, which implements an iteration over the set of processes.
 What makes
 it easier to understand for a software engineer is a local update in the
 operator `IncrementInLoop`.
 Likewise, the variable `drift` is iteratively